PwtanSG/visitor-app/README.md

 ## Features
     - Deployed to AWS EC2 http://52.221.183.219/
     - Visitor registration page to fill name, email, contact, transport, purpose and supporting doc upload(optional)
-    - Visitor registration page added Google ReCaptcha
+    - Visitor registration page added Google ReCaptcha and upload supporting document(if any) (AWS-S3)
     - Admin login
     - Admin Dashboard - track today's visitors count, monthly count
     - Admin page to view list of all visitors, with filter, search feature and download list in pdf or Excel